look who is practicing! – Natalie Dessay

 She said perhaps yoga has helped her lose weight and she has started to avoid sugar.
 She likes the fact that not all teachers are skinny.
 “Everybody can do yoga, it’s not like a dance where a dancer has to be skinny.
 If you’re comfortable with your body, then that’s the point.”
 Comfort for her is also in the stylish yoga clothes she prefers to wear.
 “With a coat in the winter, without a coat in the summer,” she said.

-“For once in my life it’s not something that you have to achieve, the failure or the succeed is not what counts.
-The travel is what counts and I was not used to that.
-I was used to getting results, to be good at once, to be able to do it right away.
+“For once in my life, it’s not something that you have to achieve, the failure or the success is not what counts.
+Travel is what counts and I was not used to that.
+I was used to getting results, being good at once, to be able to do it right away.
 With yoga you have to be patient, you have to be strict with yourself but also kind with yourself.
 And that’s very new to me.”

 Read next >> A Yogini Ponders Her Political Leanings